jay-pee/Anki-Chinese-Radicals-Deck-Plus/README.md

 - Add an annotation that says something about the radical: How does it look like?
 Does the ancient scripture reminds you on something?
 - ...

+## Download the deck

+- You can download the deck from [here](https://github.com/jay-pee/Anki-Chinese-Radicals-Deck-Plus/blob/master/decks/Chinese-Radicals.apkg) at github.com or the shared deck from [here](https://ankiweb.net/shared/info/1732259414) at ankiweb.net

 ## Build from Source

 1. Download the repository